lucky20511/Software-Development-Technology/system-design-process.md

 Sticky session: \(if the user visit a same web multiple time, he will keep the session whatever.\)

 The load balancing might break the session.
 But the cookie can work for this.

+The information store in the cookie should avoid to be something might change.